10 Eco-Friendly Moving Tips You Need to Reduce Waste

-If possible, use newsprint, kraft paper, or blankets to pad your items.
+If possible, use newsprint, kraft paper, clothing, or blankets to pad your items.
 Plastic bubble wrap is not recyclable and does not biodegrade.
 You can also avoid renting moving blankets by using sheets, duvets, towels, or other household linens to pack your boxes.

 6. Buy Paper Over Plastic Tape